 Though this system is not a big concern when it comes to adding load to your trailer, they are extremely helpful in controlling that load behind your vehicle while towing, especially if your travel trailer is close to your maximum towing capacity.

-Pop up campers are classified by their weight into 3 categories according to how much the pop-up campers weigh.
+Pop up campers are classified by weight into 3 categories according to their camper weight ratings:

 Types of Pop Up Campers

-Picking the right pop-up camper for you can be overwhelming so we have done the research for you.
-Listed below are examples of pop-up campers currently available, outlining their respective camper weight and features for you to consider.
+Picking the right pop up camper for you can be overwhelming so we have done the research for you.
+Listed below are examples of pop up campers currently available, outlining their respective weight and features for you to consider.

 SylvanSport Go (Mini)